Puyodead1/udemy-downloader/README.md

                         The Bearer token to use
   -q QUALITY, --quality QUALITY
                         Download specific video quality.
 (144, 360, 480, 720, 1080)
-  -t THREADS, --threads THREADS
-                        Max number of threads to use when using the threaded downloader (default 10) -l LANG, --lang LANG  The language to download for captions (Default is en) --skip-lectures       If specified, lectures won't be downloaded.
+  -l LANG, --lang LANG  The language to download for captions (Default is en) --skip-lectures       If specified, lectures won't be downloaded.
   --download-assets     If specified, lecture assets will be downloaded.
   --download-captions   If specified, captions will be downloaded.
-  --use-threaded-downloader If specified, the experimental threaded downloader will be used
 ```

 - Passing a Bearer Token and Course ID as an argument